gposingway/gposingway/README.md

 - **Community Contributions:** GPosingway integrates presets, shaders, and fixes contributed by the FFXIV community; the patch contains a comprehensive package that reflects the diverse preferences and styles of preset creators.

 - **Easy Integration:** Installing GPosingway is a breeze.
-Donload, unzip, drop it into your existing FFXIV installation, and you're ready to go.
+Download, unzip, drop it into your existing FFXIV installation, and you're ready to go.
 No complex configurations or manual tweaks required.

 ## Q&A